ads04r/twitstream/README.md

 Features
 --------

-* Client written in HTML/JavaScript - runs on anything with a browser
+* Client written in HTML/JavaScript - runs on anything with a browser.
-* Customisable styles
+* Customisable styles.
-* All Twitter interaction is server side - client just acts as a wrapper
+* All Twitter interaction is server side - client just acts as a wrapper, allowing multiple display screens for one Twitter feed without hitting the rate limit.
-* Keeps complete history by default
+* Keeps complete history by default.

 Requirements
 ------------

-* A box or VM running PHP 5, to which you have SSH access
+* A box or VM running PHP 5, to which you have SSH access.
-* A box or VM with Apache/PHP (may be the same box)
+* A box or VM with Apache/PHP (may be the same box).
-* A MySQL database accessable by both of the above
+* A MySQL database accessable by both of the above.

 Installation
 ------------